SixSq/old.sixsq.github.com/_jobs/2018-05-14-clojure-developer.md

 Educational
 ----

-University Degree or equivalent in a technical discipline, including in-work experience
+University Degree or equivalent in a technical discipline, or relevant work experience.

 Language skills